- Home >

 - Spring Application Period: October 15th - November 1st

-- ALWAYS the Friday before Fall Classes begin
+- Fall orientation occurs the Friday before classes begin

 Application Instructions